MRSI-Psychosis-UP/mrsiprep/README.md

 ## About

-`MRSIPrep` does not perform spectral fitting.
-It expects quantified MRSI maps, quality maps, and T1w images as input.
+*MRSIPrep* is a preprocessing and derivative-generation pipeline for already quantified whole-brain MRSI maps, run as a BIDS App via Docker.
 Its default light mode normalizes MRSI maps and uses fast SynthSeg cortical parcellation for parcelwise anatomical coverage and CRLB reporting.
-Full mode adds SynthSeg+FAST tissue maps, PETPVC, and Chimera/MNI-atlas regional profile extraction.
+Full mode adds SynthSeg+FAST tissue maps, PETPVC, and Chimera/MNI-atlas regional profile extraction for metabolic connectivty computation.

 **Full documentation, installation, and usage instructions are on [Read the Docs](https://mrsiprep.readthedocs.io/en/latest/).**